jysung1122/jysung1122/README.md

 ### Hi 👋
+Currently, I am aspiring to become a full-stack or back-end developer,

+so I am studying JSP and React and creating a bulletin board with each language.

+I am working on a bulletin board project with JSP at school, and studying React at home.

 - 🔭 I’m currently working on WSU
-- 🌱 I’m currently learning Python & JAVA & Linux
+- 🌱 I’m currently learning JSP & REACT & AI
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...